jpsm83/health/documentation/n8n/articleTranslation.md

 1. Translate ONLY content section to {{ $('Languages array').item.json.language }}
 2. Translate salesProducts array - translate all product names to target language, culturally adapt product terminology
 3. REWRITE SEO and socialMedia to *ENSURE CHARACTERS LIMIT* compliance
-4. Update hreflang, canonicalUrl, slug
+4. Update hreflang, slug, and canonicalUrl (canonicalUrl MUST use the EXACT slug value from the slug field)
 5. Use language mappings for articles and categories
+6. **CRITICAL: Slugs must be URL-safe and browser-compatible** - NO accents, NO special characters, NO non-ASCII characters
-6. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
+   - German: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
+   - Portuguese: replace accents (á→a, é→e, í→i, ó→o, ú→u, ã→a, õ→o, ç→c)
+   - Spanish: replace accents (á→a, é→e, í→i, ó→o, ú→u, ñ→n)
+   - French: replace accents (à→a, é→e, è→e, ê→e, ë→e, î→i, ï→i, ô→o, ù→u, û→u, ü→u, ç→c)
+   - Italian: replace accents (à→a, è→e, é→e, ì→i, ò→o, ù→u)
+   - Only allow: lowercase letters (a-z), numbers (0-9), and hyphens (-)
 7. CRITICAL: Respect *ALL CHARACTERS LIMIT* - if exceeded, rewrite that specific value to follow the rules
 8. Keep image URLs unchanged
 9. Output only the complete JSON object